bendikf/adse2300_visualization/README.md

 The report was produced using Quarto.
 The Quarto source code can be viewed in the file `exam_part1.qmd`.

 ### R code:
-The R code used to create the visualisations is contained in the two files `code.R` and `plot_code.R`.
+The R code used to create the visualisations is contained in the file `plot_code.R`.